 Dr Andreas Giazitzoglu

-Lecturer in Entrepreneurship, PhD coordinator for Innovation and Enterprise (MOS subject group)
+Lecturer in Entrepreneurship, PhD coordinator for Innovation and Enterprise (MOS subject group), Chair of board of examiners (MOS)

 - Email: email@example.com